mayhemer/hbomax-auto-fullscreen/README.md

 MAX/HBO Auto Fullscreen add-on for Firefox and Chrome
 ===

-Purpose of this addon is to enter fullscreen wherever a title is played in the Netflix web player.
+Purpose of this addon is to enter fullscreen wherever a title is played in the HBO MAX web player.
 So one can just press the play button and then take a seat and immediately watch in fullscreen without a need to bother about the fullscreen button anymore.

 Based on my Netflix Auto Fullscreen add-on.